elzr/Formula-Notebooks/README.md

 But what was fascinating to me about spreadsheets was being able to use the grid, the spatial arrangement of both your data and your code.
 Think [cellular automata](https://en.wikipedia.org/wiki/Cellular_automaton)!
 Think [ORCA](https://100r.co/site/orca.html)!

 Anyway, with native custom functions the ceiling of this style of programming has been raised considerably.
 I've been having great fun playing with the style, building it up.
 I want to share my progress as I keep at it.
-Not only is it a beautiful, powerful take on computation, I believe it can be a fast way to prototype UIs.
+Not only is it a beautiful, powerful take on computation, I believe it can be a fast way to make next-gen internal tools & prototype new kinds of UI.

 ## Why notebooks?
 Because formulas can be [literate](https://en.wikipedia.org/wiki/Literate_programming)!